kaedroho/django-bridge/README.md

 ## Key Features

- - Quickly build React applications with all the app logic in Django views, no APIs required!
+ - Quickly build React or Vue applications with all the app logic in Django views, no APIs required!
  - Deeply integrated with Django.
 Supports Django forms, messages, and authentication
  - Open URLs in overlays to build modal interfaces
  - Use whatever UI component library/css framework you like
  - Supports Storybook and Vite hot module reloading
+ - Available for both React (`@django-bridge/react`) and Vue 3 (`@django-bridge/vue`)

 ## Demo project